JNavas2/Archive-Page/README.md

 ## How It Works

 1. **Pin the Archive Page button** to your browser toolbar for easy access.
-2. **Click the button** to send the current page to archive.today.
+2. **Click the button** to send the current page to Archive Today.
 The result opens in a new tab.
 3. **Use right-click context menus** to archive or search links and pages directly.
 4. **Use a keyboard shortcut** (customizable in your browser’s extension settings) to archive the current page even faster.
 5. **Bookmark or share** the archive URL as needed.